Five tasks to complete before requesting funding

 1. Review your business credit profile and history.

-"If you have a commercial credit card, banks want to see that you handle it responsibly — that you don't max out your credit card," Strathman says.
+"If you have a commercial credit card, banks want to see that you handle it responsibly — that you don't max out your credit card," says Mike Strathman, division lending manager at Wells Fargo.
 "If you're not paying off a revolving product, that can indicate to them that your business has cash flow or liquidity problems."

 2. Evaluate your personal credit profile and history.

 Banks also consider your personal credit history, which should reflect responsible spending and repayment.
-A lender will pull your personal credit report, so be sure to do the same ahead of time, and review it carefully so it's accurate.
+A lender will pull your personal credit report, so be sure to do the same ahead of time, and carefully to ensure that it's accurate.

-"We weigh very heavily the personal credit of the business owner because we view the small business and the small business owner as one and the same," Strathman says.
+"We weigh very heavily the personal credit of the business owner because we view the small business and the small business owner as dependent on each other," Strathman says.

 3. Calculate your debt-to-income ratio.